yukilite/tp/docs/DeveloperGuide.md

     no appointments is deleted from the list.

     **Note: For this test case, please ensure that the given index is more than the current appointments in the list**

+### 5.8 Find patients and Find Appointment

+1. Successful finding patients
+    1. Prerequisites: list all patients using `listp`.
+Multiple patients in the list.
+The value to be search is also inside the list.
+    2. Test case: `findp Justin`

+    Expected: Success message is printed, all matched patient records will be listed.

+    **Note: For this test case, please ensure that the search value already exist in the patient list.**

+2. Unsuccessful finding patient
+    1. Prerequisites: list all patients using `listp`.
+Multiple patients in the list.
+The value to be search is **not** inside the list.
+    2. Test case: `findp abc123123abc123`

+    Expected: Error message stating not records found will be printed.

+    **Note: For this test case, please ensure that the search value does not exist in the patient list.**

+3. Successful finding appointments
+    1. Prerequisites: list all appointments using `lista`.
+Multiple appointments in the list.
+The value to be search is also inside the list.
+    2. Test case: `finda 22/05/2020`

+    Expected: Success message is printed, all matched appointment records will be listed.

+    **Note: For this test case, please ensure that the search value already exist in the patient list.**

+4. Unsuccessful finding appointments
+    1. Prerequisites: list all appointments using `lista`.
+Multiple appointments in the list.
+The value to be search is **not** inside the list.
+    2. Test case 1: `finda 22/05/2025`
+    3. Test case 2: `finda 2020/05/22`

+    Expected: Error message printed, no records should be shown.

+    - Test case 1 fails because the date cannot be found in the appointment list.
+    - Test case 2 fails because the provided date format is wrong.

+### 5.9 Clear patient, clear appointment, clear all commands

+1. Successful clearing patient list
+    1. Prerequisites: list all patients using `listp`.
+Multiple patients in the list.
+    2. Test case: `clearp`

+    Expected: Success message is printed, patient list cleared.
+To double check, type `listp` and ensure the list is empty.

+2. Unsuccessful clearing patient list
+    1. Prerequisites: list all patients using `listp`.
+It must be a empty
+    2. Test case: `clearp`

+    Expected: Error message stating there is nothing to clear.

+3. Successful clearing appointment list
+    1. Prerequisites: list all appointments using `lista`.
+Multiple appointments in the list.
+    2. Test case: `cleara`

+    Expected: Success message is printed, appointments list cleared.
+To double check, type `lista` and ensure the list is empty.

+4. Unsuccessful clearing appointment list
+    1. Prerequisites: list all appointments using `lista`.
+It must be a empty
+    2. Test case: `cleara`

+    Expected: Error message stating there is nothing to clear.

+5. Successful clear all list
+    1. Prerequisites: list all patients and appointments using `listp` and `lista`.
+Multiple records in both list.
+    2. Test case: `clearall`

+    Expected: Success message printed.
+Both list cleared.
+To double check, type `listp` and `lista` to to ensure that both lists are empty.

+6. Unsuccessful clearing of all list
+    1. Prerequisites: list all patients and appointments using `listp` and `lista`.
+Both list must be empty
+    2. Test case: `clearall`

+    Expected: Error message printed stating that there is nothing to clear.

 ### [Back to top &#x2191;](#table-of-content)